simonZhou86/simonZhou86.github.io/_pages/about.md

 I am a full-time Machine Learning Engineer at [SpassMed Inc.](https://www.spass.ai/) working on Medical LLMs and Imaging.
 If you are interested in AI applications in Medicine/Healthcare, reach out to me and we can have a chat!

-Previously, I obtained my Master of Science (MSc.) degree in Computer Science at the University of Toronto in March 2024, where I am very fortunate to be advised by [Prof. Farzad Khalvati](https://medical-imaging.utoronto.ca/faculty/farzad-khalvati) at the [Intelligent Medical Informatics Computing Systems Lab](https://imics.ca/).
+Previously, I obtained my Master of Science (MSc.) degree in Computer Science at the University of Toronto in 2024, where I am very fortunate to be advised by [Prof. Farzad Khalvati](https://medical-imaging.utoronto.ca/faculty/farzad-khalvati) at the [Intelligent Medical Informatics Computing Systems Lab](https://imics.ca/).
 I was affiliated with [The Hospital for Sick Children (SickKids) Research Institute](https://www.sickkids.ca/en/research/about-research-institute/), one of the top three pediatric health-care centres in the world, where I worked in the [Department of Neurosciences & Mental Health](https://www.sickkids.ca/en/research/research-programs/neurosciences-mental-health/).
 I have also spent a wonderful four months at [AltaML Government AI lab](https://www.govlab.ai/), working on an Aerial Image Segmentation project for the public sector.

 ## 🔥 News